mr-karan/website/content/posts/home-server-updates.md

 Now, I've 2*RPi nodes, the k8s master node runs on the 4GB RPi while the 2GB variant serves as a worker node.
 I decided to get a bit fancy with my setup and hooked up the `k3s` agent installation script on a DO node and _ta-da!_ I have a multi-arch(`amd64` and `arm64`), hybrid (bare metal and cloud) K8s cluster ready!
 I think if I sprinkle some ML/AI + Bitcoins in the above setup, I'm all set to raise VC funding for `hydra`.

 I wanted to learn [Terraform](https://www.terraform.io/) as part of my work at my org as well, so I created + managed the entire droplet through `terraform`.
 The [script](https://github.com/mr-karan/hydra/tree/master/digitalocean-infra) has modules to provision a droplet, attach an elastic IP, configure firewall rules and add my SSH key to the server.
-Quite easy to manage and I am generally a hater for GUIs, so Terraform is indeed a blessing in disguise.
+Quite easy to manage and I am generally a hater of GUIs, so Terraform is indeed a blessing in disguise.

 > I know some of my opinions are a bit strong but don't worry I get meme'd/burnt for this almost every day by my work colleagues.